Tuizi/tuizi.github.io/dailyperf/tests/off_events/test.md

 [RAIL](https://developers.google.com/web/tools/profile-performance/evaluate-performance/rail) performance impact:

-R: Huge, the application will become more and more slower.
+R: Major, the application will become more and more slower.
-A: Minor, but as the application will becore more and more slower, the browser will not be able to render fluid animation.
+A: Minor, but as the application will become more and more slower, the browser will not be able to render fluid animation.
 I: N/A
 L: No impact on the load time.